-San Luis Obisopo is a beautiful place to spend a weekend, or even stay longer if you can afford it.
-It has hiking, wineries, shopping, breweries and a nice downtown shopping area where Bubblegum Alley is located.
-This small alley is almost always full of people and its gum wall is like an ever changing, living organism with new pieces of gum being added hundreds of times a day.
-While the shear amount of gum is kind of gross this wall has a fun history and is a great place to take pictures with the kids.
+San Luis Obispo is a beautiful place to spend a weekend, right near the central coast.
+It has hiking, wineries, shopping, breweries, and a charming downtown shopping area where Bubblegum Alley is located.
+This small alley is almost always full of people, and its gum wall is like an ever-changing, living organism with new pieces of gum added hundreds of times a day.
+While the sheer amount of gum is pretty gross, this wall has a fun history and is a great place to take pictures with the kids.

-In any case, by the 1970s Bubblegum Alley was well under way.
-When shop owners complained that it was “unsanitary and disgusting”, the alley underwent a full cleaning.
-The gum graffiti survived two full cleanings in the ’70s, but when, in 1996, the BIA attempted to have another full cleaning, it was not passed, so the gum wall is here to stay for the immediate future.
+In any case, by the 1970s Bubblegum Alley was well underway.
+When shop owners complained that it was “unsanitary and disgusting,” the alley underwent a full cleaning.
+The gum graffiti survived two thorough cleanings in the ’70s, but when, in 1996, the BIA attempted to have another complete cleaning, it was not passed, so the gum wall is here to stay for the immediate future.

 The Gum Wall

 The gum wall is a sight to behold, with gum stretching from the base to at least 10 feet up the wall for pretty much the entire alley.
-People write notes with their gum, create art, draw pictures and even leave bubbles.
-The gum wall is even a wall reflecting current pop culture as you can often see notes on political/world events written in the discarded gum.
+People write notes with their gum, create art, draw pictures, and leave bubbles.
+The gum wall is even a wall reflecting the current pop culture as you can often see notes on political/world events written in the discarded gum.

-Don’t worry, if you forgot to bring you own piece of gum then you can get some from the machine that is right outside of the alley (I cannot imagine how much this machine makes selling gum, but I have to imagine it’s one of the most profitable gum ball machines in the state).
+Don’t worry; if you forgot to bring your own piece of gum, then you can get some from the machine that is right outside of the alley.
+I cannot imagine how much this machine makes selling gum, but I have to believe it’s one of the most profitable gumball machines in the state.
 Above the gumball machine is a little paper that states the same history I shared above.

-If you like checking out weird attractions then this should not be missed.
+If you like checking out weird attractions, then this area should not be missed.
 You can get directions below.
-Oh, and if you are new to the area you should really check out Madonna Inn and even stay a night, it is really worth it (review to come).
+Oh, and if you are new to the area you should check out Madonna Inn and even stay a night, it is really worth it.